 Learn how to use these tools to develop your potential.
 You’ll find all four categories of techniques work together to help you grow and access your spiritual gifts.

 Awareness is an expression of consciousness.
-The bandwidth of awareness controls the level of perception.
-So, methods which expand our awareness are healthy for our body, mind, and spirit.
+The bandwidth of awareness controls the level of perception, so methods that expand our awareness are healthy for our body, mind, and spirit.

 Awareness Tools and Techniques

-These are techniques which deal with increasing the bandwidth of awareness.
-They are listed in alphabetical order, not in their order of importance.
+These techniques increase the bandwidth of our awareness.
+The methods are listed in alphabetical order, not in their order of importance.

 Automatic Writing

-Automatic handwriting is a term that refers to a technique where we allow the hand to move on paper without giving conscious thought to what we are writing.
+Automatic handwriting refers to a technique in which we allow the hand to move on paper without giving conscious thought to what we are writing.
 It’s one of the most valuable tools for accessing our subconscious mind.
-It is something that became popular when paper and pencil became a common commodity.
+It became popular when paper and pencil became a common commodity.

-The pioneers of psychology talk about various forms of automatic handwriting.
-Carl Jung, Sigmund Freud and George Gurdjieff (3) all used this method.
+The pioneers of psychology discussed various forms of automatic handwriting.
+Carl Jung, Sigmund Freud, and George Gurdjieff (3) all used this method.
 The Modern Spiritualist Movement adopted this technique in the late 1800s.
 Sadly, its association with this movement keeps the procedure out of the mainstream.
 It is a helpful method for accessing the subconscious mind.

 The Emotional Check Process

-It is a practical process we recommend with almost every kind of spiritual technology.
-This process helps us to keep our focus from being diverted by our emotions.
+We recommend it with almost every kind of spiritual technology.
+This process helps us keep our focus from being diverted by our emotions.
 Powerful emotions like fear and anger can sidetrack our research because they can trigger our fight, flight, or freeze mechanism.

 Not only can our emotions thwart our research, but they can also keep us asleep.
 We can spend hours in research only to find we have made no progress.
-We fail to see or reject those things that threaten our current point of view.
+We cannot see or reject those things that threaten our current point of view.

 Fear and anger override our critical thinking abilities.
 So, stopping to assess our feelings is a way to get the most out of the time you spend.
 No matter what stage you are in the continuum of awareness, this simple emotional checking process will help you get better results.